-Choose this Vauxhall walk and get to know The Foundry, DSDHA, Vox Studios and the Imperial Court.
+Choose this Vauxhall walk and get to know some great buildings in the area – The Foundry, DSDHA, Vox Studios and the Imperial Court.

 At first, you may not think of Vauxhall as a place for an interesting walk.
-Even its name sounds a bit industrial.
-In fact the area looks like that, because of the gasworks and former Marmite factor.
-But within a short distance it hides buildings that will inspire you.
+But, don’t judge the book by its cover.
+Here, within a short distance you’ll find buildings that will inspire you.
 It’s a perfect place for short architecture walk.

 Vauxhall walk: DSDHA – architects with a sense for local architecture